 Make This Grape Tarragon Spritzer from the ‘Black Food’ Cookbook

-Bryant Terry’s new book is a love letter to Black foodways.
+Bryant Terry’s latest book is a love letter to Black foodways.

 Activism is at the heart of everything Bryant Terry does.
 Whether it’s his cookbook writing, work as the chef-in-residence at the Museum of the African Diaspora in San Francisco, or grassroots efforts with young people in New York City, he has made it his mission to educate the public about Black foodways.

-His newly released book, Black Food, is a ground-breaking collection of recipes, essays, poems, and artwork born through collaboration with more than 100 Black folks in the food space and published by his new imprint, 4 Color Books.
+His latest book, Black Food, is a ground-breaking collection of recipes, essays, poems, and artwork born through collaboration with more than 100 Black folks in the food space and published by his new imprint, 4 Color Books.

 “When I say, ‘Black food’ that’s my shorthand for food of the African diaspora,” Terry says.
 “Often when people hear that term, they’re thinking about African-American cuisine, and when they think about African-American cuisine, I’ve noticed that there are very narrow ways that they’re imagining it.
 I simply want people to embrace it all.”